aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 * `cpu_policy` - kubelet cpu policy. options: static|none. default: none.
 * `proxy_mode` - Proxy mode is option of kube-proxy. options: iptables|ipvs. default: ipvs.
 * `image_id` - Custom Image support.
 Must based on CentOS7 or AliyunLinux2.
+* `user_data` - (Optional, Available in 1.81.0+) Windows instances support batch and PowerShell scripts.
+If your script file is larger than 1 KB, we recommend that you upload the script to Object Storage Service (OSS) and pull it through the internal endpoint of your OSS bucket.

 #### Addons